Peer Review of Teaching

-Donna Menhart began teaching as an adjunct faculty member in the Music Theory program at the Hartt School in 1993 teaching undergraduate ear training and music theory.
-She became a full-time faculty member in 2011, specializing in Kodály Ear Training, and as an Associate Professor currently teaches Ear Training and Ear Training Pedagogy at both the undergraduate and graduate levels.
-Professor Menhart is a Master Teacher in Kodály, and has taught for the Kodály teacher certification program at the Kodály Institute at Capital University, OH, and currently teaches in the graduate summer Music Education program at Hartt.
+Donna Menhart, Professor of Ear Training (Kodály), began teaching undergraduate ear training and music theory as an adjunct faculty member in the Music Theory program at the Hartt School in 1993.
+She became a full-time faculty member in 2011 and currently teaches Ear Training and Ear Training Pedagogy at the undergraduate and graduate levels.
+Professor Menhart is a Master Teacher in Kodály, has taught for the Kodály teacher certification program at the Kodály Institute at Capital University, OH, and currently teaches in the graduate summer Music Education program at Hartt.
 “I enjoy analyzing and exploring the unlimited ways to approach a pedagogical challenge, constructing scaffolds to support student success, and differentiating methods towards common objectives.
 I appreciate various perspectives and the reflective process initiated by peer review, and am pleased to be supporting the UH faculty with this program.”

 Anne Pidano began her teaching career at the University as an adjunct professor in 1995, joined the full-time faculty in 2005, and is now Professor of Psychology in the College of Arts and Sciences.
 She teaches in the doctoral program in clinical psychology, with a current focus on courses in child psychotherapy, family psychotherapy, and clinical practice.
 Pidano has taught small to mid-size classes utilizing a range of techniques including lectures, small group activities, role playing, student presentations, journals, and team building strategies.
 She notes "It has been extremely valuable for me to have colleagues visit my classes and provide feedback and suggestions -- I'm honored to have the opportunity to do the same for others as a member of the University's first cohort of trained peer observers."